 Limitation on Warranty Claims

-This new rule limits the length of time in which an RDFI will be permitted to make a claim against the ODFI’s authorization warranty.
-The rule will become effective June 30, 2021.
+This rule limits the length of time in which an RDFI is permitted to make a claim against the ODFI’s authorization warranty.

 Details

-This rule limits the length of time in which an RDFI will be permitted to make a claim against the ODFI’s authorization warranty
+This rule limits the length of time in which an RDFI is permitted to make a claim against the ODFI’s authorization warranty.

-For an entry to a non-consumer account, the time limit will be one year from the settlement date of the entry ( analogous to one-year rule in UCC §4-406 that applies to checks and items charged to bank accounts)
+For an entry to a non-consumer account, the time limit is one year from the settlement date of the entry (analogous to one-year rule in UCC §4-406 that applies to checks and items charged to bank accounts).

-For an entry to a consumer account, the limit will cover two time periods
+For an entry to a consumer account, the limit covers two time periods:

 Impact